Alaska Field Studies Video

 Safety

-Safety is a core value.
-It is essential in everything we do.
+Safety is always the first priority for the Alaska Pipeline Project.
 All field employees and contractors receive extensive training in work-related safety protocols, as well as wilderness and survival training.
-Field teams start each workday with a safety meeting, reviewing important procedures, and identifying challenges likely to be encountered in the work environment
+Field teams start each work day with a safety meeting, reviewing important procedures and identifying challenges likely to be encountered in the work environment.

 Protecting the Environment